Using the axe DevTools Linter GitHub Action

 github_token: ${{ secrets.GITHUB_TOKEN }}

-The dequelabs/axe-linter-action uses three parameters (specified in the above sample in the with clause); two are required and one is optional:
+The dequelabs/axe-linter-action uses the following parameters (specified in the above samples in the with clause):

 Name Description

 github_token Required for authentication.
 Usually set by the predefined GITHUB_TOKEN secret.
-For more information, see Automatic Token Identification on GitHub Docs.
+See Automatic Token Identification on GitHub Docs.

-api_key This is the API key that is required to authorize your workflow with Deque's axe DevTools Linter SaaS.
-In the above example, the key is obtained from the AXE_LINTER_API_KEY secret you created.
+api_key (SaaS only) For axe DevTools Linter SaaS, an API key is required to authorize your workflow.
+The key is obtained from the AXE_LINTER_API_KEY secret you created in step 2.

 Results of the Workflow

-The following screen shot shows the result of creating a pull request with a file that has an accessibility error.
-The file, bad-file.md, contains heading levels that skip from heading level 1 to heading level 3, skipping level 2, which is an accessibility error.
+The following screenshot shows the result of creating a pull request with a file that has an accessibility error.
+The file, bad-file.md, contains heading levels that go from heading level 1 to heading level 3, skipping level 2, which is an accessibility error.

 A pull request on GitHub and the error flagged by the axe DevTools Linter GitHub action.
-The file shown on the right side of the image contains an accessibility error where the headings skip level 2.
+The file on the image's right side contains an accessibility error where the headings skip level 2.
 There is an error alert from the GitHub action providing details about the error.

 Troubleshooting

-Sometimes it is difficult to debug problems with GitHub actions because the error messages often don't reflect what the problem is.
+Debugging issues with GitHub actions can be challenging because the error messages often fail to represent the underlying problem accurately.
 This section contains some examples of errors you might see.

 If the name you give your API key secret doesn't match the name in the workflow, you can receive errors about a missing command rather than an error that the key isn't defined: